 - Use a whisk and small mixing bowl to assemble the dressing.
-Add to bowl: sour cream, coconut aminos, toasted sesame oil, apple cider vinegar, fresh ginger, minced fresh cilantro, pepper and sea salt.
+Add to bowl: sour cream, soy sauce (or coconut aminos), toasted sesame oil, apple cider vinegar, fresh ginger, minced fresh cilantro, pepper and sea salt.
 Whisk to combine.

 - Pour half the dressing over the noodles.
 Toss well to coat.
 Serve individual salads or spoon into a large serving bowl.
 Pour remaining dressing into small pitcher, to pass with the salad, for those who want more dressing.

 - Top salads with protein of choice.
 (You can also toss the protein in with the salad, if preferred.)
 Garnish with optional peanuts and/or sesame seeds.

 How to thicken the dressingThis delicious creamy dressing can be thickened so it best coats the salad.
 To do this, you can whisk xanthan gum in really thoroughly (which works great), or use a blender (or small food processor.
 Small blenders work best, because the dressing recipe is small).